luukkonenr/deepspeed-torch-singularity/README.md

 ### NOTE: Docker-workflow with GH-Actions is broken due to a broken dependency, since debian-git-depenceny for image has been removed.
 TODO: update image path.
+Previous working image is still available.

 # Singularity-recipe-template for building Deepspeed-enabled pytorch-container
 ## Install singularity